kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 # We want you to contribute - birthday gifts

 Birthdays are always connected with presents.
-This time we plan to give away some Kyma t-shirts, not for free thought.
+This time we plan to give away some Kyma T-shirts, not for free thought.
 You get those only if you become an external contributor in the next 7 days.
 Our understanding of an external contributor is that you are not a member of the Kyma organization on GitHub, and for the next 7 days you:
 - Contributed code or documentation to one of Kyma repositories.
 It must be a pull request, but not necessarily merged.
 We can imagine that depending on the size of the contribution it might not be that easy to approve and merge it.
 - Contributed an issue using one of our templates.
 We equally value a well-described bug that is easy to replicate and an enhancement request with a well-described use case.